Arvoya/city-explorer/README.md

 ---

-Errors: As a user, I want clear messages if something goes wrong so I know if I need to make any changes or try again in a different manner.
+Errors: As a user, I want clear messages if something goes wrong, so I know if I need to make any changes or try again in a different manner.

 Estimate of time needed to completer: 1 hour